PROJECTS

 Want to get it touch!

-Picturing X
+Picturing Home

-Picturing X is a community-based photography and storytelling project that empowers residents of urban neighborhoods to document their lives and environments through the use of disposable cameras.
-Created by photographer and educator Rebecca Marimutu, the project fosters collaboration between local artists, residents, and community organizations to preserve the unique cultural and historical narratives of neighborhoods experiencing rapid gentrification and transformation.
+Picturing Home is a community-driven photography and storytelling project designed to empower residents of urban neighborhoods to document their lives and environments through the use of disposable cameras.
+The initiative brings together local artists, residents, and community organizations to preserve the cultural and historical narratives of neighborhoods experiencing rapid gentrification and transformation.

-For Rebecca Marimutu, Picturing X is a deeply personal and purposeful project that aligns her artistic practice with her commitment to social justice and community advocacy.
+For Rebecca Marimutu, Picturing Home is a deeply personal and purposeful project that aligns her artistic practice with her commitment to social justice and community advocacy.
 Having grown up in a rent-stabilized apartment in Manhattan and witnessing the effects of gentrification firsthand, Rebecca has long been aware of the destabilizing forces that impact marginalized communities.
-Her lived experiences with housing insecurity and displacement fuel her desire to use art as a tool for empowerment and preservation.
+Her lived experiences with housing insecurity and displacement fuel her desire to use art as a tool for empowerment and preservatio

 Previous Partners: